$\Delta_T$ Noise in Mesoscopic Hybrid Junctions: Influence of Barrier Strength and Thermal Bias: Experimental realization and Conclusion

 \section{Experimental realization and Conclusion}

 {In recent studies, $\Delta_T$ noise has been measured at a finite temperature difference in atomic scale molecular setups \cite{atomicscaleexpt,qcircuitexpt,tjunctionexpt}.
 In Ref.~\cite{atomicscaleexpt}, $\Delta_T$ noise is measured in an atomic-scale molecular junction due to a finite temperature gradient at zero bias voltage.
 In our setup, we have a metal/insulator/$s$-wave superconductor junction.
-For BCS superconductors, the ratio $\Delta_0/ E_F$ is significantly small, for example, in the case of Nb, $\Delta_0/ E_F \approx 10^{-2}-10^{-3}$ as given in Refs. \cite{Tc, Tc1, heatcurrentexpt}, which indicates the validity of Andreev approximation.}
+For BCS superconductors, the ratio $\Delta_0/ E_F$ is significantly small \cite{Tc, Tc1, heatcurrentexpt, NIS}, for example, in the case of Nb$_3$Sn, with $\Delta_0 = 1.76 k_B T_c$ at $T_c = 18K$ \cite{Fano1, Fano}, $\Delta_0 / E_F \approx 10^{-2}-10^{-3}$, which indicates the validity of Andreev approximation.}